Self Management Skills Class 10 Notes PDF Quick Guide

 Time management is the thinking skill that helps you to

-• Make a good guess how long tasks will take.
+• Make a good guess at how long it will take you to do something.

 • Submit homework and assignments on time.